Objective clustering protocol for single-molecule data: A lifetime vs. intensity study

 To eliminate extreme outliers, we implemented the modified IQR outlier detection rule (described in Eq. \eqref{IQRrule}) to identify data points that lay unusually far from their respective cluster centers.
-This procedure eliminated roughly $2\%$ of the data points, resulting in a retention of $\sim98\%$, and ensured that subsequent calculations of any cluster-based statistics were not skewed by outliers, while keeping the cluster assignments unchanged.
-For the grouped data, clustering revealed three states with lifetimes of $0.74\pm0.15 \, \text{ns}$, $2.01\pm0.47 \, \text{ns}$, and $1.8\pm0.1 \, \text{ns}$, respectively, with an average weighted lifetime of $1.73\pm0.55 \, \text{ns}$.
-There are $\frac{N(N-1)}{2}$ possible reversible pairwise switching pathways for $N$ clusters.
-The dynamics of the three pathways between the three clusters for the Alexa data are summarized in Table \ref{Alexatable}, indicating that Alexa tends to switch preferably from state 1 to state 2 ($R_{12}>>1$), from state 3 to state 1 ($R_{13}<1$), and from state 3 to state 2 is more likely, i.e., state 2 is the more stable state, in agreement with its higher population density.}
+This procedure eliminated roughly $2\%$ of the data points, resulting in a retention of {$\sim97\%$}, and ensured that subsequent calculations of any cluster-based statistics were not skewed by outliers, while keeping the cluster assignments unchanged.
+For the grouped data, clustering revealed two states with lifetimes of {$0.75\pm0.17 \, \text{ns}$ and $1.94\pm0.35 \, \text{ns}$}, respectively, with an average weighted lifetime of $1.73\pm0.55 \, \text{ns}$.
+There are $\frac{N(N-1)}{2}$ possible reversible pairwise switching pathways for $N$ clusters. {The switching rates between the two states were $k_{12} = 9.87 \,\text{s}^{-1}$ and $k_{21} = 1.99\,\text{s}^{-1}$, with a switching frequency of $f = 3.31\,\text{s}^{-1}$, and switching ratio of $R_{12}>>1$ indicating that switching from state 1 to state 2 is more likely, i.e., state 2 is the more stable state, in agreement with its higher population density.}